CrossRef/rest-api-doc/deposit_api.md

 ## Querying the Deposit Status of a DOI

-    GET /deposits/dois/{url_encoded_doi}
+    GET /deposits?filter=doi:{url_encoded_doi}

 Get the deposit history of a DOI.
-Lists all successful or outstanding deposits for a DOI.
-Also provides a summary indicating whether or not
+Lists all deposits for a DOI.
+Useful to combile with other filters, such as status.
+For example, check if a given DOI has had a successful deposit.
+If it has, those deposits will be returned, if not, no results will return:

+    GET /deposits?filter=doi:{url_encoded_doi},status:completed

 ## Retrieving Original Deposit Objects